-Upon notification of a complaint alleging a violation of this Interim Policy on Sexual Misconduct, an investigation into the matter will be conducted in a prompt, fair, thorough, and impartial manner by one or more of the Title IX Coordinator/Deputy Coordinators, who shall have adequate knowledge and training on how to conduct proper investigations under Title IX.
-The designated Title IX Coordinator/Deputy Coordinators shall serve both as the fact-finder and decision-maker.
+Upon notification of a complaint alleging a violation of this Policy on Sexual Misconduct, an investigation into the matter will be conducted in a prompt, fair, thorough, and impartial manner by the Title IX Coordinator and/or one or more of the College's Civil Rights Investigators, who shall have adequate knowledge and training on how to conduct proper investigations under Title IX.
+The designated investigator(s) shall serve both as the fact-finder and decision-maker.
 The objectives of the investigation and decision-making process is to: (1) determine whether the alleged conduct occurred; (2) if yes, determine if the conduct constitutes a violation of this policy; (3) if yes, determine what sanctions should be imposed and what actions will be taken to end the harassing or discriminatory conduct and prevent its recurrence.